Quick summary

-- Start a 'New Project' with responsiveness in mind from the get-go.
+- Click New Project to start a Framer project with responsiveness in mind from the beginning.

 - Use the hex code selector to customize your color palette for consistent styling across devices.

-- Open 'Layout' options to control how elements behave across different viewports.
+- Open Layout options to control how elements behave across different viewports.

-- Use the 'Crop' tool to focus on image areas that remain important across all screen sizes.
+- Use the Crop tool to focus on image areas that remain important across all screen sizes.

 - Create touch-friendly call-to-actions that work on both mobile and desktop devices.